energychain/willi-mako-client/docs/ANNOUNCEMENT_TEMPLATES.md

 ```
 🚀 Exciting News for the Energy Sector! 🚀

-I'm thrilled to announce the release of willi-mako-client v0.1.0 - an official TypeScript SDK for automating energy market communication workflows.
+I'm thrilled to announce the release of willi-mako-client v0.2.0 – a major upgrade of the official TypeScript SDK for automating energy market communication workflows.

 🔌 What is it?
 A comprehensive SDK and CLI tool for handling German energy market communication formats (UTILMD, MSCONS, ORDERS, PRICAT, INVOIC) with full TypeScript support and AI integration capabilities.